ianbrayoni/docker-haproxy-for-dummies-demo/README.md

     http://http://localhost:8000/

-Output from both the browser or curl;
+Output from both the browser or curl

     Hello World!
     I have been seen 6 times.

     My hostname is 112ef0991ede.

-A snippet of the logs:
+A snippet of the logs

     web_1    | 172.22.0.6 - - [18/Mar/2018 15:48:09] "GET / HTTP/1.1" 200 -
     web_2    | 172.22.0.6 - - [18/Mar/2018 15:48:24] "GET / HTTP/1.1" 200 -